kamerynjw/kamerynjw.github.io/teaching/2020/math372/syllabus.md

 Online homework
 ======

-You will have weekly online homework through WeBWorK, in a manner that will be explained in the final version of this syllabus.
+You will have weekly online homework through WeBWorK.
+The first week of class I will email you instructions on how to access WeBWorK, and I will update this syllabus to also include that information.
+The first homework will be due no sooner than Friday, Jan 24.

 Written Homework